PrinceOfPuppers/smart-home-server/README.md

 - Updating the server
 - And more

-Jobs can be organized into macros and setup to trigger in on RF signals, button presses on the servers case, or manually throught the webpage.
+Jobs can be organized into macros and setup to trigger in on RF signals, button presses on the servers case, or manually through the web page.

-Jobs and macros can also be run using a scheduler (ie turn off the lights at 11pm) or can be triggered on conditions (ie turn on the humidifer whenever reletive humidity is below 35%).
-See the [Schedule](#schedule) and [Trigger](#trigger) pages for more details
+Jobs and macros can also be run using a scheduler (ie turn off the lights at 11pm) or can be triggered on conditions (ie turn on the humidifier whenever relative humidity is below 35%).
+See the [Schedule](#schedule) and [Trigger](#trigger) pages for more details.

 Macros can also include delays and other macros,

 ### Example
-Here is an example of a simple nightime macro:
+Here is an example of a simple nighttime macro:

 <img align="left" height="500" src="images/macro-example.png">
 <br clear="left"/>
 <br clear="left"/>

-This macro turns off all the lights, turns off a loud air filter in the bedroom, waits for 8h30min, prevents you from oversleeping by turning on the bedroom light, and then turns everyting in the bedroom off after 30 more minutes.
+This macro turns off all the lights, turns off a loud air filter in the bedroom, waits for 8h30min, prevents you from oversleeping by turning on the bedroom light, and then turns everything in the bedroom off after 30 more minutes.

-This macro could be hooked up to an rf button outside the bedroom to be run without having to open the web app (how I do it).
+This macro could be hooked up to an RF button outside the bedroom to be run without having to open the web app (how I do it).

-The macros like bedroom on/off would be replaced with single rf switching jobs, ie) `press bedroom ch: 1 on`, for the example macros where used so they could be labeled.
+The macros like bedroom on/off would be replaced with single RF switching jobs, ie) `press bedroom ch: 1 on`, for the example macros where used so they could be labeled.

 ## Datasources
 The server collects data from `datasources` with a set polling period.
 The data can then be used to: